 The next day I took a taxi to the Bus Terminal in Reykjavik to meet my all-day small group tour of the south part of Iceland referred to as the golden circle.
 All of the information I researched before my trip suggested that I would not need cash – that cards were used for everything.
 Nothing talked about what type of card.

 There was a cost to use the restroom.
 Of course, I did not have any coins, but decided it would be prudent to use my credit card for the equivalent of a $1 access (approximately 125 Krona) to use the bathroom.
 The credit card didn’t work and the clerks working at the tour counter didn’t have any advice.
 Then I noticed the wireless symbol.
 Fortunately, my new ATM had wireless capabilities!

 After heading out of Reykjavik, our tour leader turned off the highway and drove us through an area he called a ‘red zone’ where geothermal power is harnessed from the heat spewing from the ground.

 It is captured and piped to towns for their heating.
 “Hot water is much cheaper than cold water,” our guide explained.
 It is also used to generate electricity.

 Iceland is known as the “Land of Fire and Ice.”
-The ice refers to the many glaciers and fire from the volcanic and geothermal energy caused by its location on the meeting point of the Eurasian and North American tectonic plates.
+The ice refers to the many glaciers and fire from the volcanic and geothermal energy caused by its location where the Eurasian and North American tectonic plates meet.

 I remembered a sign in my hotel room explaining that water from the hot water faucet came from a natural hot springs and would have an aroma of Sulphur but was perfectly safe to drink.